Hiking in Madeira Without a Car: The Ultimate Guide

 The coastal trail hugs the cliff on the east coast of Madeira and comes with views of the sea, steep cliffs and São Lourenço.

-From the beginning of the trail, you can also see the town of Porto da Cruz and its distinctive mountain Eagle Rock.
+From the beginning of the trail, you can also see the town of Porto da Cruz and its mountain Eagle Rock.

 3. PR8: Ponta de São Lourenço without a car